DOGE28/Zerto-Upgrade-Tutorial/README.md

 You will be required to change the password here upon first log in.

 If you have simple access needs, i.e. you only have one or two individuals that need access, you can technically proceed with just the initial password change.
-The preconfigured account whose password you changed at the ZVM web page can be sufficient for some organizations.
+The preconfigured account whose password you changed to access Keycloak can be sufficient for some organizations.

+Our recommendation is that anyone that needs access should have their own user defined in Keycloak, even if that's just one or two people.

 However, if you have a team of individuals that frequently access the ZVM, you may want to consider integrating your authentication system.
-This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto documentation if you have a different system.
+This tutorial will provide instructions on how to integrate Active Directory, but you will need to consult the Zerto documentation if you have a different auth provider.

 The next section, however, is necessary reading for any organization.

 ### Admin Permissions

-Before we proceed, we must first ensure that the preconfigured Admin account has the right permissions to upgrade the ZVM.
-This does not always come included as part of the installation process.
+For reasons beyond understanding, Zerto has not included permissions for the preconfigured admin account to upgrade the ZVM.
+If you have attempted to update and are met with a flickering screen (it continually refreshes over and over) in the management console, this is why.

 Go to https<span>://ZVM-IP</span>/auth in your web browser and authenticate as the admin user.
 You will be required to change the password if you have not been to this page already.